The Median Class and Superrigidity of Actions on CAT(0) Cube Complexes: Applications

 \subsection{The Class $\mathcal{C}_{reg}$}

 We now prove Corollary~\ref{cor:creg_intro} concerning the class of groups $\mathcal{C}_{reg}$.
 The idea of the proof is as follows.
 If the action is proper, then in particular the vertex stabilizers are finite.
-We can then find, for $n$ sufficiently large, elements $s\in \frakH(X)^{(n)}$ with finite stabilizers such that $\ell^p(\G\cdot s) \hookrightarrow \ell^p(\Gamma)$.
+We can then find, for each $n>1$ an $n$-tuple $s\in \frakH(X)^n$ with finite stabilizers such that $\ell^p(\G\cdot s) \hookrightarrow \ell^p(\Gamma)$.
 We then prove that $s$ can be chosen in such a way that this map does not vanish on the image of the cocycle.